mcampi111/StatFeatEngi_Select_Clustering_Health_Severity/README.md

 + 2) code
 ```

 1. **clustering.R**.
 This file containes the functions and code implemented to perform the K-Means and the HWM in the main body of the paper.
-2. **data_analysis.R**.
+2. **data_analysis_SPIN_ML.R**.
 This file containes the initial data analysis and wrangling generating the tsne results and the violin plots.
 3. **feature_engineering.R**.
 This file performs the statistical tests and the feature engineering procedure described in the main body of the paper.
+4. **feature_selection.R**.
+This file performs the the feature selection procedure described in the main body of the paper.
+5. **dependence_example.R**.
+This file performs the plots provided in the Supplementary Appendix describing different dependence structures.
+6. **utils.R**.
+This file contains all the functions and utils required to run this R package.
+7. **results_feat_selection_v2.R**.
+This file performs the analysis for the results of the feature selections, generating figures and tables of the main body of the paper.

 ```diff